-The Company is a Special Purpose Entity controlled by and consolidated within the group financial statements of Santander UK Group Holdings plc.
+The Company is a Special Purpose Entity controlled by Santander UK plc and is therefore consolidated within the Santander UK Group Holdings plc group financial statements.

 The Company's ultimate controlling party is Banco Santander SA, a company registered in Spain.
 Banco Santander SA is the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the Company is a member.
-Santander UK plc is the parent undertaking of the smallest group of undertakings for which the group financial statements are drawn up and of which the Company is a member.
+Santander UK plc is the parent undertaking of the smallest group of undertakings for which group financial statements are drawn up and of which the Company is a member.

-Copies of all sets of group financial statements, which include the results of the Company, are available from the Corporate Governance Office, Santander UK plc, 2 Triton Square, Regent's Place, London NW1 3AN.
+Copies of all sets of group financial statements, which include the results of the Company, are available from Corporate Governance Office, Santander UK plc, 2 Triton Square, Regent's Place, London, NW1 3AN.

-21. POST BALANCE SHEET EVENTS
+22. POST BALANCE SHEET EVENTS